sparkfun/SparkFun_Thing_Plus_RA6M5/docs/hardware_assembly.md

 </figure>

-## Battery
+## LiPo Battery
-For remote IoT applications, a Li-Po battery can be connected.
+For remote IoT applications, a LiPo battery can be connected.
 Additionally, users may be interested in utilizing a [solar panel](https://www.sparkfun.com/products/16835) and [USB-C cable](https://www.sparkfun.com/products/14743) to recharge their battery.

 <div class="grid cards" markdown>